puncakbukit/reversteem/README.md

 # Reversteem – Reversi on Steem

-A fully client-side, decentralized Reversi (Othello) game built on top of the Steem blockchain.
+A fully client-side, deterministic Reversi (Othello) game built on top of the Steem blockchain.

-Reversteem demonstrates how a complete turn-based multiplayer game can run on Steem using only posts and replies as an immutable game log — without smart contracts and without any backend server.
+Reversteem demonstrates how a complete turn-based multiplayer game can run on Steem using only posts and replies as an immutable event log — without smart contracts and without any backend server.

+This project is both a playable game and a protocol experiment.

 ---

-## ✨ Key Features
+## ✨ Core Properties

 * 100% static frontend (GitHub Pages compatible)
-* No backend or centralized server
+* No backend server
+* No database
+* No smart contracts
 * Deterministic board reconstruction from blockchain history
+* Username-based turn enforcement
+* JSON metadata protocol filtering
 * URL hash-based routing
-* User profile integration (cover, avatar, display name, bio)
-* Featured current game view
-* Open games list
-* Spectator mode (read-only without Keychain)
+* Read-only spectator mode
-* Explicit on-chain join protocol
+* Profile integration from on-chain metadata
-* Fully open-source and forkable
+* Featured game + mini-board previews

 ---